ARGOeu/argo-web-api/README.md

 ## Postman tests

-Run the postman tests by importing the json files from ./postman directory to your postman instance or you can run the test by simply executing the following command
+Run the postman tests by importing the json files from ./postman directory to your postman instance or you can run the tests by simply executing the following command

 - LAST_COMMIT should be the latest commit of the deployed artifact
 - TOKEN_VAL is an access token that is set in the service.